-The Queen and The Duke of Edinburgh drive in procession in the Irish State Coach, escorted by a Sovereigns Escort of The Household Cavalry and are received at the Sovereigns Entrance by the Earl Marshal and the Lord Great Chamberlain.
+The King and The Queen Consort drive in procession in the Irish State Coach, escorted by a Sovereigns Escort of The Household Cavalry and are received at the Sovereigns Entrance by the Earl Marshal and the Lord Great Chamberlain.

 A staircase party of The Household Cavalry is on duty at Victoria Tower, House of Lords.
-Her Majestys Body Guard of the Honourable Corps of Gentlemen at Arms are on duty in the Princes Chamber and The Queens Body Guard of the Yeomen of the Guard are on duty in the Royal Gallery.
-The Queens Bargemaster and Watermen are also on duty.
-The Ladies and Gentlemen of the Household and the Pages of Honour to The Queen are all in attendance at the Palace of Westminster.
+His Majestys Body Guard of the Honourable Corps of Gentlemen at Arms are on duty in the Princes Chamber and The Kings Body Guard of the Yeomen of the Guard are on duty in the Royal Gallery.
+The Kings Bargemaster and Watermen are also on duty.
+The Ladies and Gentlemen of the Household are all in attendance at the Palace of Westminster.

-The Queen reads The Queen's Speech from the throne in the House of Lords.
+The Sovereign reads The King's Speech from the throne in the House of Lords.
 This speech is prepared by the government of the day and outlines the forthcoming policies for the year.
-The Queen and The Duke of Edinburgh then return to Buckingham Palace and are received by the Lord Chamberlain and the Vice-Chamberlain of the Household.
+The King and The Queen Consort then return to Buckingham Palace and are received by the Lord Chamberlain and the Vice-Chamberlain of the Household.